All Episodes

 It has been discovered that Hillary Clinton's State Department calendar is missing scores of entries.

-Now, when you're in government, whatever, your ranking position like a cabinet secretary.
+Now, when you're in government, whatever, you're in a ranking position like a cabinet secretary, your calendar is meticulously kept.

-Every thing official you do is recorded by your office.
+Everything official you do is recorded by your office.

 And it is kept by law as part of the federal record.